ansegura7/TSP/README.md

 ![time complexity](https://raw.githubusercontent.com/ansegura7/TSP/master/images/results2.PNG)

 ## Program Execution Rules
-The project has an executable file in the 'jar' folder.
+The repository has an executable file in the **jar** folder.
+The .JAR program must be run with Java 8 or higher.

 Execution example:
 ``` console
     java -jar TSP_Solver-v0.5.jar
 ```

-The .JAR program must be run with Java 8 or higher.
+The project was developed in the Eclipse IDE, and is located in the **code** folder.

 ## Contributing and Feedback
 Any kind of feedback/criticism would be greatly appreciated (algorithm design, documentation, improvement ideas, spelling mistakes, etc...).